daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-eth-beth.md

 ![](../../.gitbook/assets/beth_03.png)

-bETH tokens are bAssets built for Ethereum 2.0 staking, with their token value backed by Ethereum 2.0 staking positions. bETH tokens exist on both on the Ethereum chain and the Terra chain, each complying to the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20) and the [CW20 standard](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw20/README.md).
+bETH tokens are bAssets built for Ethereum 2.0 staking, with their token value backed by Ethereum 2.0 staking positions. bETH tokens exist on both on the Ethereum chain and the Daodiseo chain, each complying to the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20) and the [CW20 standard](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw20/README.md).

 {% hint style="info" %}
-bETH tokens are used as collateral to borrow Terra stablecoins from Anchor.
+bETH tokens are used as collateral to borrow Daodiseo stablecoins from Anchor.
 Learn more about creating loan positions [here](../money-market/).
 {% endhint %}

 bETH tokens are wrapped tokens of [Lido Finance](https://lido.fi/)'s [staked ETH \(stETH\)](https://lido.fi/ethereum), refitted to follow the contract interfaces required to integrate with Anchor smart contracts.